WillBooster/one-way-git-sync/README.md

 # one-way-git-sync

-A npm package for synchronizing git repos unidirectionally
+A tool for synchronizing git repos unidirectionally.